metersquared/metersquared.github.io/docs/_posts/2020-12-13-einstein_notation.markdown

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>With this, you can see that the product of two epsilon tensors with 5 different indices, is in reality only dependent on 3 different summing indices, where both $l$ and $m$ is turned into either $j$ or $k$ (each indices takes on one value from set ${1,2,3}$).
-In the spirit of condensing information (and saving ink really..), we would like to find an on-off button again just like the epsilon tensor.
+<p>With this, you can see that the product of two epsilon tensors with 5 different indices, is in reality only dependent on 3 different summing indices, where both l and m is turned into either j or k (each indices takes on one value from set {1,2,3}).
+In the spirit of condensing information (and saving pen ink really..), we would like to find an on-off button again just like the epsilon tensor.
 With this I will introduce another symbol.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->